NickTziaros/PSO-Algorithm-in-a-Robotic-Swarm/README.md

-### Go2goal PSO(Particle Swarm Optimization) based algorithm used in a swarm of differential drive robots.
+### A PSO(Particle Swarm Optimization) implemantation on a swarm of differential drive robots.

-### In the Gazebo simulation the robots use the said algorithm to navigate to the center of the arena  while avoiding the obstacles .
+### The robots use the said algorithm to navigate to the center of the arena  while avoiding obstacles .